 - Protection against line overvoltages, faults and power circuit overheating.

 During normal operation the AVSR3 display indicates system status, error conditions (such as out-of-range line frequency or an overheated switch) and variables such as load/line power factor and power, percentage capacity switched-in and switch state.
-In the event of a power circuit overheating, the failing switch is deactivated until power is removed.
-(Overheating is usually the result of switch bypass relay failure and in such a case the worn relay must be replaced).
+In the event of a power circuit overheating, the failing switch and the "Ready" output are deactivated until power is removed.
+Overheating is usually the result of switch bypass relay failure and, more rarely, thyristor short failure.

 Our power factor related products are summarized here with sampling/small quantities being available for online purchase here.